Statistical Inference with Local Optima: EM-Algorithm

-Several quantities in Theorem~\ref{thm::EM} are related to the uncertainty analysis in Section~\ref{sec::UN}.
-First, $\left(1-q_{EM}\right)^M$ is a direct result from the second source of uncertainty, namely, the number of initializations, because only $M$ initializations of the EM algorithm are used.
-The quantity $\eta_n(q_{EM})$ controls the uncertainty induced by the initialization method (the difference between $\hat{\Pi}_n$ and $\Pi$) so it is related to Source 3.
-The fraction $\frac{r_0}{3}$ in the definition of $q_{EM}$ handles the uncertainty of the boundary (Source 4).
-Finally, the uncertainty from the number of iterations has been analyzed in \cite{balakrishnan2017statistical} so the algorithmic convergence rate is known.
-Note that the constants $\frac{1}{2}$ and $\frac{1}{3}$ in $q_{EM}$ can be replaced by other constants that are less than $1$.
-These two constants are used to simplify the proof.

-Additionally, Theorem~\ref{thm::EM} allows us to bound the coverage of a normal CI (Section~\ref{sec::CI}) with the estimator computed from the EM algorithm.
+In addition, Theorem~\ref{thm::EM} allows us to bound the coverage of a normal CI (Section~\ref{sec::CI}) with the estimator computed from the EM algorithm.
 Let $C^{EM}_{n,\alpha}$ be the normal CI by replacing $\hat{\theta}_{n,M}$ by $\hat{\theta}^{EM}_{n,M}$ in equation \eqref{eq::CI_chisq}.
 Namely,

 where $g_\tau(\theta) = \nabla \tau(\theta)$ and $\hat{\sf Cov}(\theta)$ is the estimated covariance matrix from equation \eqref{eq::acov} (see Section~\ref{sec::CI} for more details).